 What is delivering results for us?

-We have Goals setup in Google Analytics (if you don’t have that set up, do it ASAP!).
+We have Goals set up in Google Analytics (if you don’t have that setup, do it ASAP!).
 When we look at our insights about where do people who filled a contact form (alongside other Goals we have), we see that most of it come through Google (some organic, some paid).
 But if we wouldn’t have everything else (content, social networks, newsletter…), Google alone wouldn’t be even close to bringing such good results.
-We see that we are being googled more often via keywords “Kontra agency” meaning they are looking for us and us alone.
+We see that we are being googled more often via the keywords “Kontra agency” meaning they are looking for us and us alone.
 And we achieved that through social media and content marketing.

 Simply said, the mixture of everything is the key.
 Social networks like Facebook aren’t and won’t ever be Google because users use them in an entirely different way.
 If we are focusing solely on conversions, it all depends on the industry you are in.
 But, the best results will be brought through a mixture of all channels, because users can get in touch with you in so many different ways.
 Those different ways can sometimes be Google, sometimes Facebook.